Climate Smart Farming & Biodiversity

 Compared to other fruit and nut orchards grown in California, almond trees store one of the highest amounts of carbon per acre.

 To increase numbers of carbon sequestration on our farms, we are currently laying the groundwork for whole orchard recycling.
-By adding the composted biomass back into our soils, we hope to increase soil organic matter, water retention, and eventually cumulative orchard yields.
+By adding the biomass back into our soils, we hope to increase soil organic matter, water retention, and eventually cumulative orchard yields.
+Soil quality has been one of the most talked about topics in almond orchards.
+Almond orchards are a no-till environment for the entire duration of being in the ground, which is on average a 20-35 lifespan.
+Adding compost to our soils is a pivotal practice that both improves overall soil health and carbon sequestration.

 Over the past 5 years, we have actively planted various cover crops throughout our orchards to assist with our pest management strategies, enhancing insect biodiversity, and soil health.